pwntr/minimserver-alpine-docker/README.md

 # minimserver-alpine-docker
 A simple and super lightweight MinimServer Docker container, based on the latest Alpine Linux base image.
-DLNA can be so simple!
+UPnP AV can be so simple!